Victor Sarasqueta

-Victor Sarasqueta was a firm of fine gun makers based in Eibar, Spain.
+Victor Sarasqueta was a firm of fine gun makers based in Eibar (Basque Country), Spain.
 It mostly produced originally-designed quality side-by-side shotguns and double rifles based on British designs.

 The business was founded in 1883 and in 1902 received a Royal Warrant as a purveyor of guns to the King of Spain.

 After being reorganised as Victor Sarasqueta Rifles y Escopetas Especiales, S.A., the business became part of the DiArm Group in the mid 1980s, a company which did not survive that decade.

 Other guns made by Felix Sarasqueta and J.J.
 Sarasqueta also exist, these manufacturers are related to Victor Sarasqueta.